Spider Vein Treatment in Hartford, CT

 Named after the spidery, twig-like clusters that form just beneath the skin, spider veins can appear dark blue, red or purple.
 Often seen in these unsightly clusters, they may sometimes also appear as a single vein or a dark bluish vein.
 This, however, is less common.

-The causes are multiple, from venous reflux to heredity to pregnancy, hormonal changes, or leg trauma.
+The causes of spider veins are multiple, from venous reflux to heredity to pregnancy, hormonal changes, or leg trauma.
 While extremely unsightly, they are not commonly associated with larger medical issues and are normally treated with injection sclerotherapy or compression hose.

 Spider veins are small, damaged veins that appear close to the skin’s surface.
 Typically spider veins are small purple, red, or blue veins that appear on various parts of the body.
 Most commonly, spider veins appear on the legs, thighs, or face.

 Spider veins are common, affecting over 50% of adults.
 You can develop dark purple, red, or blue spider veins on your thighs, legs, ankles, and even your face.
 Although spider veins are smaller and less visible than varicose veins, many people don’t like how they look and seek prevention and treatment.
 There are spider vein treatments that can help address this condition and get you back to feeling confident wearing shorts!

 Skin has a dense network of small veins called capillaries that run throughout it.
 These veins are very tiny, and the unaided eye cannot spot them.
 Usually, the valves in your veins direct blood to flow toward the heart and shut tightly between heartbeats.
 However, when valve walls are weak, blood can flow backward and pool.
 As blood pools, spider veins and varicose veins develop.